danbev/learning-nodejs/README.md

 'process' object.
 V8 brings the complete JavaScript engine and environement with all the builtin objects, but Node.js is more than that.
 All the additional functionality that Node.js brings (https://nodejs.org/docs/latest/api/index.html) are also available.

+### Running jslint

+    $ make jslint

+### Running tests
+To run the test use the following command:

+    $ make -j4 test

+The -j is the number of processes to use.

+#### Mac firewall exceptions
+On mac you might find it popping up dialogs about the firwall blocking access to the 'node' and 'cctest' applications when running the tests.
+You can add exceptions by pointing to the 'node/node' executable and 'node/out/Release/cctest'.
+Just adding this comment as it was not obvious at the time which node executable to exclude.